Port Widget

 )

-// Port on right edge, offset up by 20 pixels
+// Port on right edge with vertical offset

 Port(